Carbon Expert of the Month, July 2021

 What led you to become a construction carbon expert?The activities related to green certification and the implementation of sustainable solutions in buildings have made the topic of the carbon footprint another natural next step on the way to climate neutrality.
 There are a number of issues related to the topic of climate neutrality, and one of the key ones are the methods of reducing greenhouse gas emissions.
 In pursuit of our goal of caring for our planet we analyse buildings in terms of their entire life cycle, determining the values of emissions resulting from their construction, use and end of life, and taking steps to minimise them.

 What kind of projects do you typically work on, and in what role?The Gleeds Polska Sustainability Team is involved in many types of projects in the construction industry.
 As a team leader, I can participate in many different projects from different sectors of the construction market.
-My team and I mainly provide services for green certifications, such as BREEAM or LEED, but also in the field of green consulting and Environmental Due Diligence audits.
+My team and I mainly provide services for green certifications, such as BREEAM eller LEED, but also in the field of green consulting and Environmental Due Diligence audits.
 We evaluate, advise and analyse office buildings, hotels and industrial buildings such as warehouses and retail parks.
 We are trying to develop services related to carbon emissions and analyses of building life cycle which is the confirmation of our social responsibility.

 “Warehouses are large-scale facilities, consuming huge amounts of energy and responsible for high emission values.
 So even minor changes, when you take into account the scale of these buildings, result in real environmental savings.”